euljr/fuu/README.md

 You can send the default error together, fuu will get the error by its `code` and set the `message` and `status` if defined, if not, will fallback to the default ones.

+Fuu handlers will send a JSON response, in the future I'm planning to make it able to render and send a view as response.

 ```js
 app.get('/', function(req, res, next){